stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 in the autumn the spirits of men are brought dangerously close to primal, whispered things.
 I am white and Eastern enough myself, but anybody is welcome to know that the rites of Yig, Father of Snakes, can get a real shudder out of me any day.
-I have heard and seen too much to be"sophisticated" in such matters.
+I have heard and seen too much to be "sophisticated" in such matters.
 And so it is with this incident of 1928.
 I'd like to laugh it off--but I can't.

 I had gone into Oklahoma to track down and correlate one of the many ghost